Whenever you hear the word Italy, do you find yourself dreaming of destinations in Italy?

 20 Must-See Destinations in Italy

-Italy is one of Europe’s popular destinations, and it still continues to surprise.
+Italy is one of Europe’s popular destinations, and it continues to surprise.

 The fabulous Italian cities of Rome, Milan, Florence, and Venice are beautiful.

-This is why we want to help you navigate your way in the big cities of Itay; you’ll want to grab our European City Walks.
+This is why we want to help you navigate the big cities of Itay; you’ll want to take our European City Walks.

 However, many stunning towns and cities are not as well-known.